juliors1/dragonball-s-quiz-game/README.md

 ## Description:

 This is my version of a Dragon Ball Super Quiz game.
 This game is a quiz to test your knowledge on the characters in Dragon Ball Super.
 This game has audio when choosing an answer.
 It also includes a winner audio if you pass the quiz.
-This quiz consist of 10 questions and are randomized.The questions has 6 normal and 4 silhouette images.
-You need a score of at least 6/10 to pass.
-I decided to make to this game because of how passionate I am and was as a child about Dragon Ball.
+This quiz consist of 10 questions that are randomized.
+The questions has 6 normal and 4 silhouette images.
+You need a score of at least 6 out of 10 to pass.
+I decided to make to this game because of how passionate I am about Dragon Ball.

 ## Getting Started: